Toryt/allen/doc/AllenRelation.md

 When `lii.end > i.start`, and `i.end` definite, and `rii.start < i.end`, and `i.start` definite however, we have 3
-different cases where the actual relation is not a basic relation, and there are 3, respectively 5, possible chopped sequences.
+different cases where the actual relation is not a basic relation, and there are 3, respectively 5, possible chopped sequences and intersections.
 Let's display them visually:

 | `[i.start, –` |             | `…, lii.end[` |             | `lii (.) i` | chopped sequence                                       | intersection            | most meaningfull intersection |
 | ------------- | ----------- | ------------- | ----------- | ----------- | ------------------------------------------------------ | ----------------------- | ----------------------------- |